devassistant/devassistant/docs/developer_documentation/yaml_assistant_reference.rst

 Assistant Roles
 ---------------
-There are three types of assistants:

-Creator
-  creator assistants are meant to create new projects from scratch, they're accessed using ``da`` binary
-Modifier
-  modifier assistants are used for modifying existing projects previously created by DevAssistant
-Preparer
-  preparer assistants are used for setting up environment for already existing projects (located e.g. at remote SCM etc.) that may or may not have been creating by DevAssistant
+For list and description of assistant roles see :ref:`assistant_roles_devel`.

 The role is implied by assistant location in one of the load path directories, as mentioned in :ref:`assistants_loading_mechanism`.

-All the rules mentioned in this document apply to all types of assistants, with exception of sections :ref:`modifier_assistants_ref` and :ref:`preparer_assistants_ref` that talk about specifics of Modifier, resp.
+All the rules mentioned in this document apply to all types of assistants, with exception of sections :ref:`modifier_assistants_ref`, :ref:`preparer_assistants_ref` and :ref:`task_assistants_ref` that talk about specifics of Modifier, resp.
+Preparer, resp.
+Task assistants.
-Preparer assistants.

 Assistant Name
 --------------